 Due to Glacier’s many lakes, there are 4 different areas from which you can take a boat tour.
 St Mary Lake, Lake McDonald, Two Medicine, and Many Glacier all offer boat tours, and they are an awesome way to get a unique perspective on the park that you won’t get from the road.
 If you are looking for a boat trip with more adrenaline you can also book a whitewater rafting trip finished off by a barbecue dinner on the riverbank, there is also a full day option for those with stamina!
 If you prefer something more sedate this scenic raft trip takes you along the calmer parts of the river so you can enjoy the scenery in peace.

 In my experience, Glacier is one of the best places to spot wildlife.
 The most common that I have seen there are both grizzly and black bears, moose, elk, and bighorn sheep.
 One of the best places to spot bears in my experience has been driving the road to Many Glacier during dusk and dawn.
 Bring some binoculars or spotting scope to increase your chances!
 Bighorn sheep can often be spotted up near the Logan Pass parking lot.

 Kings Canyon National Park

-Close by to, but not as famous as Yosemite, Kings Canyon National Park offers a lot of the same epic views without the insane summer crowds that plague Yosemite.
+Nearby, but not as famous as Yosemite National Park, Kings Canyon National Park offers a lot of the same epic views without the insane summer crowds that plague Yosemite.
 I visited for the first time back in 2017 and was blown away by the natural beauty there.
 I cannot wait to get back and dig even deeper!